Shawn Dawson

-Shawn Dawson (שון דאוסון; born 12 December 1993) is an Israeli professional basketball player for Hapoel Holon of the Israeli Basketball Premier League.
+Shawn Dawson (שון דאוסון; born 12 December 1993) is an American-Israeli professional basketball player who last played for Hapoel Holon of the Israeli Basketball Premier League and the Basketball Champions League (BCL).
 He is the son of former basketball player Joe Dawson.
 He was named the Israeli Basketball Super League Most Improved Player in 2014.

 Early life

 Dawson was born in Eilat, Israel.
 His father Joe Dawson is an American basketball player who played in Israel for more than 20 years, and acquired Israeli citizenship upon his marriage.
 His mother, Iris, is an Israeli woman of Yemenite-Jewish ancestry.
 His parents divorced when he was 7, and he lived with his mother in Eilat, Israel.

 He played in Hapoel Eilat youth teams until he was 15, before moving to live with his father and his younger brother, Tyler, in Rehovot, Israel.
 He then joined the Maccabi Rishon LeZion youth team.

 Professional career

 Maccabi Rishon LeZion (2012–2017)

 In 2012, Dawson started his professional career with Maccabi Rishon LeZion.
 On 14 October 2012, Dawson made his professional debut in a 70–54 win over Hapoel Gilboa Galil, scoring two points off the bench.
 He was named the Israeli Basketball Super League Most Improved Player in 2014.

 In his third season with Rishon LeZion, Dawson made his breakthrough season averaging 14.6 points, 5.8 rebounds, 2.1 assists and 1.6 steals per game.
 Dawson helped the team to reach the 2015 Israeli League Semifinals, where they eventually were eliminated by Hapoel Jerusalem.
 Dawson was named 2015 All-Israeli League First Team and the 2015 Israeli League Rising Star.

 On 9 May 2015, Dawson signed a two-year contract extension with Maccabi Rishon LeZion.
 On 9 June 2016, Dawson recorded 21 points, shooting 5-of-7 from three-point range, along with five rebounds, three assists and three steals and helped Rishon LeZion to win the 2016 Israeli League Championship after an 83–77 win over Hapoel Jerusalem.

 In July 2016, Dawson joined the Washington Wizards for the 2016 NBA Summer League.
 On 12 August 2016, he signed with the New Orleans Pelicans of the NBA.
 However, he was later waived by the Pelicans on 21 October, after appearing in three preseason games with them.

 On 24 October 2016, Dawson returned to Maccabi Rishon LeZion for the rest of the season.
 On 29 January 2017, Dawson recorded a career-high 31 points, shooting 12-of-20 from the field, along with seven rebounds, three assists and six steals in a 92–93 loss to Hapoel Gilboa Galil.
 Dawson helped Rishon LeZion reach the 2017 Israeli League Final Four, where they eventually lost to Hapoel Jerusalem.